 Let's forget about holding a tenant hostage for a moment and focus on incentives.
 Because you are pricing at the top end of the comparable range, you will have less interested parties submitting applications.
 Or you might have plenty of people submitting applications and not following through because they've found better options.
 The incentive of lower rent the second year may also produce better tenants who are more self-sufficient for the first year because they don't want to risk losing the deal.

 * Set pricing expectations early.
 Everybody gets annoyed with an increase in pricing with no service or feature changes.
 Imagine your cable company, gym membership, or yoga studio raising their prices by 5% one month.
 Just out of principle, you might quit.
 To lower the chances of your tenants leaving, set expectations at the time of the lease signing.

 My lease states there will be a $100 discount in the second year if a tenant is in good standings and stays for a full one year.
-In addition, I add that after the second year is over the rental price will go back to the original first year price and no more than the first year price + $100 e.g. first year: $3,800, second year: $3,700, third year: $3,800 – $3,900.
-In effect we are both locking in a probability of three years of no rental price increases.
-In a hot rental market that is music to a prospective tenant’s ears.
+In addition, I add that after the 2nd year, the rental price will go back to the original price.
+We are both locking in price and cost for three years.
+In a hot rental market, that's music to a prospective tenants' ears.